 Exercise used to be one of the eight limbs of Ashtanga Yoga, along with restraint, observance, breath control, sense withdrawal, concentration, meditation, and samadhi, the last literally meaning putting it all together.

 Not anymore.
-Today asana is on the fast track to becoming the trunk of yoga, while the other limbs are withering away, paid lip service, or simply ignored.
+Not nowadays.
+It’s not eyes wide open anymore.
+It’s eyes straight ahead on the posture.
+The practice of asana is today on the fast track to becoming the trunk of yoga, while the other limbs are paid lip service, wither away, or are simply ignored.

 For many years yoga exercise, as defined in Patanjali’s Yoga Sutras, was a small means to a big end.
-The basics of asana were defined in the sutras as a “steady or motionless posture accompanied with a sense of ease or comfort,” the mastery of which was meant to “loosen effort while meditating on the infinite.”
+The basics of asana were defined in the sutras as a “steady or motionless posture accompanied with a sense of ease or comfort.”
+The mastery of it was meant to “loosen effort while meditating on the infinite.”

 Sometime in the latter half of the last century asana began to forge its own separate identity, that of strengthening and revitalizing the body, the idea being that it was through the third limb of Ashtanga Yoga, which are the physical postures, that all the other limbs could be realized.

-As yoga progressed onward asana masters like Bikram Choudhury and Baron Baptiste designed new forms of yoga exercise, such as sequences practiced in hot rooms with no motive other than to lock the knee and “push, push, push” and other sequences that referenced only physical prowess, like Baptiste’s “Unlocking Athletic Power”.
+As yoga pressed ahead and onward asana masters like Bikram Choudhury and Baron Baptiste designed new forms of yoga exercise, such as sequences practiced in hot rooms with no motive other than to lock the knee and “push, push, push” and other sequences that referenced only physical prowess, like Baptiste’s “Unlocking Athletic Power.”

-In the past ten years yoga exercise has made more great leaps forward, leaving its past farther behind, moving decisively into the worlds of athletic competition and extreme sports.
+In the new epoch yoga exercise has made many more great leaps forward, leaving its past farther behind, moving decisively into the worlds of athletic competition and extreme sports.

-Today tournaments crown asana winners in Arizona, California, and New York.
-Overseas the European Yoga Alliance organizes an annual championship.
+Today tournaments crown asana winners in Arizona, California, and New York, while overseas the European Yoga Alliance organizes an annual championship.
 USA Yoga, sponsor and governing body of the annual National Yoga Asana Championships, in what it says is the “spirit of healthy competition” is committed to bringing yoga asana to the Olympic games.

-”Once yoga is in the Olympics,” said Esak Garcia, 2005 winner of the International Yoga Championship, “it will legitimize yoga for many people all over the world.”
+”Once yoga is in the Olympics,” says Esak Garcia, 2005 winner of the International Yoga Championship, “it will legitimize yoga for many people all over the world.”

-Beyond the arena and its judgments on the perfection of a pose, its poise and composure, is the new world of extreme yoga.
+Beyond the bright lights of the arena and its judgments on the perfection of a pose, its poise and composure, is the new world of extreme yoga.
 The Chicago Tribune recently ran a photo spread called “Extreme Yoga Positions” featuring a body artist named Yoga Yoga, whose real name is Michael Elias Mondosha.

-AcroYogi’s perform partner poses like Bird, a horizontal “flier” supported on the feet and legs of a “base” partner, nailing the posture on top of stone parapets in the mountains on the edge of sheer drops, all without the aid of spotters.
+Meanwhile, acroyogi partners perform poses like ‘Bird’, a horizontal “flier” supported on the feet and legs of a “base” staying rock steady, nailing the posture on top of stone parapets in the mountains of Nepal on the edge of sheer drops, all without the aid of spotters.

-The back page of the September 2012 issue of Yoga Journal featured a full-page photograph of a woman in tree pose with hands in prayer behind her standing on a ledge of the Roberto Clemente Bridge in Pittsburgh.
-She was not wearing a tether nor was there a net to catch her just in case she wobbled and fell.
+The back page of a recent issue of Yoga Journal featured a full‐page photograph of a woman in tree pose with hands in prayer behind her, standing on a ledge of the Roberto Clemente Bridge in Pittsburgh.
+She was not wearing a tether, nor was there a net to catch her just in case she wobbled and fell.

-“I kept bringing my focus back to the pose,” the yoga lady on the bridge said.
+“I kept bringing my focus back to the pose,” the brave yoga lady on the bridge said.

 “I don’t see any benefit to it, especially since yoga begins with yama and the first yama is ahimsa, or non‐injury,” said Kenneth Toy of the Institute for Personal Development in Hampton, New Hampshire.

-Which begs the question, why?
+Which begs the question, why do it?
 If yoga is a spiritual practice with a physical component, why tempt fate?
 If yoga is just a gym rat’s bag of physical poses, again, why tempt fate?
-Even Olympic gymnasts don’t perform on the beams of bridges, much less without a padded mat below them for when they inevitably fall.
+Even Olympic gymnasts don’t perform on the beams of bridges, much less without a padded mat below them to break the fall for when they inevitably fall.

-‘One slip and it’s all over’ feats are often performed by circus troupes and extreme artists like Eskil Ronningsbaken, famous for such stunts as balancing in handstand in 2010 on a projecting steel rail of a lookout platform more than a thousand feet above a Norwegian lake.
+‘One slip and it’s all over’ feats are often performed by circus troupes and extreme artists like Eskil Ronningsbaken, famous for stunts like balancing in handstand on a projecting steel rail of a lookout platform more than a thousand feet above a cold Norwegian lake.

-“Yoga and different breathing techniques helps me to stay focused, and hit the right wave of energy,“ he said.
+“Yoga and different breathing techniques helps me to stay focused and hit the right wave of energy,“ he says, riding the wave

 Yoga has a long history of bendy, stretching, balancing poses that seem incredible.
 Some are more amazing than others.

-But, the middle way may not be the American way in the 21st century.
+However, the middle way may not be the American way in the twenty-first century.